The information in this article applies to:

 How can I organize my plan files for Chief Architect?

-File management can be a challenging concept for many computer users, but it is very important skill to develop.
+File management can be a challenging concept for many computer users, but it is a very important skill to develop.
 In order to use your computer effectively, it is vital to know how to save your work properly, where it is saved on your computer and how to find it again.

 It is extremely important to always remember to only work on plans that are saved on your local machine's hard drive.